What constitutes as proper identification?

 When can I void my test score?

 The AAMC offers you an option to void your MCAT® exam if you are uneasy with your performance and do not wish your test to be scored.
 This opportunity occurs at the end of your exam.
+Schools will not see that you voided an exam, but it does count as one exam attempt.
+Remember, you can only take the MCAT 3 times in a year, and no more than 7 times in a lifetime.

 How soon after taking the test can I view my score?